 Completing your nurse practitioner education at Loma Linda University will make a competent nurse leader, grounded in Christian values of treating the patient as a whole, and caring for the mind, body, and spirit.
 With a student population coming from more than 80 countries, you learn to be culture-sensitive, while enjoying the richness of this diversity.
 Flexible schedules and a low student-faculty ratio make this college a rather preferred choice.
-The college currently offers a BSN to DNP program with four NP concentrations.
+The college currently offers four BSN to DNP nurse practitioner programs in California.

 BS to DNP Concentrations: Adult/Gerontology

 , & Psychiatric Nurse Practitioner

 These BSN to DNP nurse practitioner programs in California, available in four different specializations, help individuals with a BSN degree to make an entry into the lucrative nurse practitioner field.
 Depending upon the area of specialty, you are required to complete 117 to 122 quarter units.
 This program is offered only in full-time format and requires a total of 3 years to complete.
 The curriculum is basically divided into four parts - core coursework, concentration coursework, clinical practicum, and a research-based project.
 The core and concentration courses help build a strong foundation while the practicum and the research project will provide you an opportunity to put your skills and knowledge to practice and gain real-world working exposure.
 To apply for this nurse practitioner program in California, you are required to hold a valid RN license and have a minimum cumulative GPA of 3.0 in your BSN degree.
 Upon graduation, you will achieve expertise in your chosen specialty and will be ready to take up positions in a variety of healthcare settings such as hospitals, clinics, and outpatient settings.

 Who Accredits Nurse Practitioner Programs in California & Why Attending an Accredited Program is Important?